 Fool me Once Shame On you, Fool me again Shame on me.

 At some point when there are clear signs that you need to get rid of this persons and you keep bringing them back into your life, then it is your fault.
 You have to wonder, what in the world is wrong with you, as to the reason why you tolerate being abused by someone else.
 Why you are unable to let go of a destructive person?
 Sometimes we have to let go and when we get to a point where we can truly let go, that is when healing begin.
-When we let go of a bad on and off relationship that we have been in for the past 6 years, that is when God can bring you a good one.
-When we let go of a friend that keeps using and abusing us, that is when we can find a new set of friends that bring us up and not tear us down (see my blog here on fake friends).
+But when you choose to hang on to someone then really you are just actively keeping yourself in the state of sadness and depression.
+This can go on for so long that God can intervene and say “enough is enough, since you do not have the strength to cut this off; I will remove the person.”

-Letting go can be applied to single mothers, relationships, and friendships.
 Letting go does not have to include malice, but it includes doing what is best for you.
 And what is best for you may mean that you have to bid that person farewell and pray that they get some sense knocked into their head and change.
-But that sense does not have to be you, and you do not have to be the voice of reason begging for them to get it together.
-What ever transformation they need to go through may have nothing to do with you and it may takes years to complete.
+But that sense does not have to be you and you do not have to be the voice of reason begging for them to get it together.
+Whatever transformation they need to go through may have nothing to do with you and it may takes years to complete.
+But let them complete that on their own.
+It is their test to pass not yours.
+Your test is to allow God to remove that person and go on with your life.
 The last thing you want to do is wait years or maybe even never for someone to appreciate you.

 No matter how you have tried to help them, pray for them, or wanted things to work out with you and them.
 You just have to let go and walk into a better future without them.
 It may hurt, but you also have to realize that it is the best thing that you can do.
 God has a great future planned for you and He can’t give it to you with dysfunctional people around you messing it up.
 Think about it.